mehulagg/gitlab/doc/architecture/blueprints/container_registry_deployment/index.md

 ---
 comments: false
-description: 'Self-service Container Registry deployment'
+description: 'Container Registry New Architecture'
 ---

 # Usage of the GitLab Container Registry